microsoft/code-with-engineering-playbook/docs/observability/tools/readme.md

 - Request Rate
 - Error Rate

-In a microservice architecture, pinpointing the root cause of a spike in 500's can be non-trivial, but with a the added observability from a sidecar you can quickly determine which service in your service mesh resulted in the spike in errors.
+In a microservice architecture, pinpointing the root cause of a spike in 500's can be non-trivial, but with the added observability from a sidecar you can quickly determine which service in your service mesh resulted in the spike in errors.

 Service Mesh's have a large surface area for configurability, and can seem like a daunting undertaking to deploy.
 However, most services (including Linkerd) offer a sane set of defaults, and can be deployed via the happy path to quickly land these observability wins.